Is gated content still up-to-date?

 In general, email countdowns can still be used.
 After all the excitement about Apple MPP, senders are finding that, depending on the target group, only 15 to 30% of openers have activated privacy mode.
 If privacy users behave exactly like “measurable” recipients, the majority of opens will occur within the first 1-2 hours of receiving the email.
 Therefore, the number of people who see a noticeably and irritatingly incorrect countdown when they first open an email is not very large.
 However, the user experience remains poor for all privacy users who open their countdown emails later or repeatedly.

 Some countdown providers counter this problem with rules that recognise privacy openings when the images are called up and display special alternative images for this group of recipients (“only until 2/22/24” instead of “only 2 days, 2 hours and 10 minutes left”) or hide the corresponding banner image altogether.
 Such an alternative image is not as effective as an animated countdown clock, but at least it has no negative side effects.
 Unfortunately, only a few, mostly higher-priced providers, offer the option to control privacy alternative images – especially those where countdowns are just one of many dynamic email content features.
 These include Movable Ink, Litmus Personalize and Niftyimages.
-The smaller and cheaper providers that are also suitable for tactical, sporadic use (such as Mailtimers or Sentric) do not offer Privacy Open alternatives.
+The smaller and cheaper providers that are also suitable for tactical, sporadic use do not offer Privacy Open alternatives.

 Our recommendation: Check how many MPP opens you have in your target audience and then consider whether it is worth paying a little more and investing in a tool that can display alternative images for privacy users.
 We are happy to advise you on this and all other aspects of your email marketing.